PRATIKK0709/ClipSaga/README.md

 - Search through clipboard history to quickly find specific items.
 - Copy items from the history back to the clipboard with a single click.
 - Delete individual items or clear the entire clipboard history.
-- View detailed information about each copied item, including the timestamp and the application it was copied from.

 ## Getting Started
 To use PastePal, simply download the source code and open it in Xcode.
 Build and run the project to launch the application.
 PastePal requires macOS 10.15 or later.